FreeTAKTeam/FreeTAKServer-User-Docs/docs/Installation/mechanism/Ansible/ZeroTouchInstall.md

 ## Zero Touch Deployment Diagram
 This `ZTI` installs and configures FreeTAKHub components on a single device.

+!!! note
-Note: The following list and diagram are not exhaustive.
+    The following list and diagram are not exhaustive.

 1. FreeTAKServer (FTS): The core server that interfaces with TAK-enabled clients
 2. FreeTAKServer User Interface (FTS-UI): A web-based user interface.